nashmit/GCHMC/README.md

 vim cmake_install_dep.sh

 //change -DAnacondaEnvironmentPath="/home/osboxes/Anaconda/envs/" with your correct path to your envs's folder from your anaconda folder

+//be sure that your path ends with "/" !

 // save :)

 mkdir build-debug